top of page

 Length for standing columns is 900-1200 words, but this length will be negotiated on a

-Ensure that the manuscript conforms to the NCTE Guidelines for Gender-Fair Use of Language.
+• Ensure that the manuscript conforms to NCTE’s Statement on Gender and Language.

 STEPS TO SUBMIT